yujinyan/blog/content/blog/posts/notes-rabbitmq-spring-boot.md

 )
 ```

-We create a dead letter queue, and it's binding to the configured `deadLetterExchange` for each listener.
-By properly
-configuring listening queues and bindings, we ensure dead letters don't get lost.
+We create a dead letter queue and it's binding to the configured `deadLetterExchange` for each listener.
+By properly configuring listening queues and bindings, we ensure dead letters don't get lost.

-Also, we need to update our `queues()` code to configure the queues' dead letter exchange.
+Then, update our `queues()` code to configure the queues' dead letter exchange.

 ```kotlin
 @Bean